★★★★★

 Energy efficiency is a priority shared by around 36% of households across the country, according to the report from Cornerstone Tax.
 However given the potentially high costs of conducting the necessary upgrades and improvements, around a quarter (23%) of those who would like to improve energy efficiency at home have made no effort to do so.

-“It’s clear to me that the government will need to go further in incentivizing these types of developments if they wish to see more people carrying them out,” said James Morley, business development director at Cornerstone Tax.
+“It’s clear to me that the government will need to go further in incentivising these types of developments if they wish to see more people carrying them out,” said James Morley, business development director at Cornerstone Tax.

 Even so, Mr Morley was keen to point out the potential savings that can be made by conducting energy-efficient improvements to their homes.
 Examples of this include loft insulation, solid wall insulation, ground-source heat pumps, and double glazing, which, according to Morley, can translate to savings of up to £890 per year in reduced energy costs.